Headlabs/kbase/to-dos.md

 - [ ] Build the VR QA landing page.
 - [ ] Launch the VR QA landing page.
 - [ ] Write site copy and sitemap for headlabs.co
+- [ ] Complete notes for all articles in Awesome VR

 ### March

+- [] Form Corporation
+- [] Compile Legal Documents Necessary for VR QA site (privacy policy)
+- [] Write and Complete V1 of Best Practices